rakutentech/android-inappmessaging/inappmessaging/USERGUIDE.md

 ![Display message](images/what-is-inapp.png)

 ## <a name="integration"></a> SDK Integration
-### #1 Include Artifactory in your project, this should be added in your project root `build.gradle` file.
-Note: Crimson House Intra connection is needed.
+### #1 Include JCenter repo in your project, this should be added in your project root `build.gradle` file.

 ```groovy
 allprojects {